Ürümqi: Etymology

+According to the Japanese Turkologist Dai Matsui, the name “Urumchi” may have originated from the Old Uyghur word yürüng (“white, bright”) combined with the Chinese element chin (镇 zhèn, “fortified post, garrison”).
+Matsui notes that during the Tang dynasty, there was a garrison called Bai-shui-zhen (白水鎮, “White Water”) along the route from Turfan toward the area of modern Urumchi.
+In this context, the Chinese bai (“white”) could correspond to the Uyghur yürüng with the same meaning, while zhen (“garrison, fort”) was rendered as chin.
+Thus, an Old Uyghur toponym “Yürüng-chin” could have developed, which over time evolved into the modern form “Ürümchi".

+As further evidence supporting this hypothesis, Matsui points to Old Uyghur documents from the 14th century in which the toponym “Yürüngchin” is attested.

 History

-Although Ürümqi is situated near the northern route of the Silk Road, the present city is relatively new.
-The earliest known settlement in the area can be dated to the 7th century CE, but there was no permanent settlement for a long period and it was not known as Ürümqi until the Dzungar Khanate in the 17th century.
-The current city dates from the rebuilding started in the 18th century.

 Early period

-During the area's prehistory, the Jushi Kingdom was established by a nomadic people who lived on the northern slopes of the Tianshan Mountains.
+During prehistory, the site of the future Ürümqi was occupied by a nomadic people known in Chinese accounts as the Jushi, who lived mainly on the northern slopes of the surrounding Tianshan Mountains.
+The Jushi are often regarded as likely precursors of the Tocharian peoples, who later established city states in the Tarim Basin, south of the present site of Ürümqi.

-The oldest known settlement in the area, a village called Urabo (or Wulabo), was located about 10 km from the southern suburbs of present-day Ürümqi.
-Under the name "Luntai", the city was established near Urabo by the Tang government during the 22nd year of Emperor Taizong's reign (648 AD), as part of the Protectorate General to Pacify the West that controlled Xinjiang.
+The oldest known settlement, a town called Urabo (Chinese: Wulabo), was located about 10 km from the southern suburbs of the present-day Ürümqi.

+Han Chinese states, located to the east, exerted increasing control of the Tarim Basin.
+Under the name Luntai, the city was founded by the Tang government, in 648 CE, the 22nd year of Emperor Taizong's reign, as part of the Protectorate General to Pacify the West.
 It was a seat of local government and collected taxes from the caravans along the northern route of the Silk Road.

 After the Tang retreated from the Western Regions, the region came under the control of the Uyghurs of the Khaganate and Gaochang / Qocho.
-There is little information about the Ürümqi area during the time between the Tang and Qing dynasties, and researchers believe that there was no permanent settlements there for most of this period.
+There is little information about the Ürümqi area during the time between the Tang and Qing dynasties, and researchers believe that there were no permanent settlements there for most of this period.
 The Mongols referred to the wider area as Bishbalik, meaning five cities, a reference to the five towns that surrounded the present-day Ürümqi area.